-The Use of Force Review Board will be convened when force is used by any member of this Department.
+The Use of Force Review Board will be convened when the use of force by a member results in very serious injury or death to another.

 The Use of Force Review Board will also investigate and review the circumstances surrounding every discharge of a firearm, whether the employee was on- or off-duty, excluding training or recreational use.